Contact stationary Legendrian surfaces in $S^5$: Proof of the theorems

 where $p\in L$ and $v_p\in (NL\cap Ker\alpha)_p.$ \end{defi} Recall that $\omega(\textbf{R})=0$ and $g_\alpha(V,W)=\omega(V,JW)$ for any $V,W\in\xi$, hence $\tilde{\omega}$ defines an isomorphism.

 We have \begin{lem} Let $V\in\Gamma (NL\cap Ker\alpha)$.
 Then

-where $\Delta$ is the Laplace-Beltrami operator on $(L,g)$. \end{lem} \begin{rem} This lemma in the context of symplectic geometry was proved by Oh (\cite{Oh90}, lemma 3.3).
-Our proof just follows his argument with only slight modifications. \end{rem} \proof We first show that
+where $\Delta$ is the Laplace-Beltrami operator on $(L,g)$. \end{lem} \begin{rem} This kind of lemma in the context of symplectic geometry was proved by Oh (\cite{Oh90}, lemma 3.3).
+Our proof follows his argument with only slight modifications. \end{rem} \proof We first show that

 for any $X\in TL$.
 Equality (\ref{important equality}) is equivalent to

 for any $Y\in TL$.